A Brief History of Pike in the Fulton Chain of Lakes Fisheries

 Ice Fishing Northern Pike in the Fulton Chain

-This fish went by the hole several times, and it made many twenty foot runs away from the hole.
-I saw it once as it went by the hole, and it was not a trout, but a big tiger muskellunge probably over 20 pounds.
-It finally broke off the leader when we were trying to get it out of the hole.
-My son said, “Dad we’re using steel leaders after this.”
+The fish circled the hole several times, making long 20-foot runs away from it.
+I caught a glimpse of it as it swam past, and I realized it wasn’t a lake trout—it was a huge tiger muskellunge, probably over 20 pounds.
+We fought with it for what seemed like forever, but in the end, it broke off the leader as we tried to get it out of the hole.
+My son turned to me and said, “Dad, we’re using steel leaders after this.”

 Moving Forward